-- 24 (1) The first set of a match is to commence at 7.30 pm. - (2) A captain may require the opposing team to forfeit the first set of a match if the opposing team is unable to commence that set by 7.30 pm. - (3) A captain may require a team to forfeit any subsequent set if that team does not have the appropriate pair available for play 10 minutes after the previous set finishes. - (4) Any player who is not available to play in any match by 8.30 pm is ineligible to compete in that match, unless prior agreement between captains has been reached. - (5) If a match is not played in accordance with the roster, neither team receives any points.
+- 24 (1) The first set of a match is to commence at 7.30 pm. - (2) A captain may require the opposing team to forfeit the first set of a match if the opposing team is unable to commence that set by 7.30 pm. - (3) A captain may require a team to forfeit any subsequent set if that team does not have the appropriate pair available for play 10 minutes after the previous set finishes. - (4) Any player who is not available to play in any match by 8.00pm is ineligible to compete in that match, unless prior agreement between captains has been reached. - (5) If a match is not played in accordance with the roster, neither team receives any points. - (6) All players to be in attendance by 7.15pm unless prior arrangement between captains has been reached.